The Beginner’s Guide to Golf | Everything You Need to Know About Golf

 Golf Clubs and Golf Gear

-Sure, good golf clubs and top of the line golf gear is going to improve your game, but it shouldn’t be the crutch you rely on, especially when you are new to golf.
-Your first set of golf clubs are likely to get scuffed, banged up, and possibility even broken, so don’t spend a fortune on a nice set until you are an intermediate or great golfer.
+Sure, good golf clubs and top of the line golf gear is going to improve your game, but it shouldn’t be a crutch you rely on, especially when you are new to golf.
+Your first set of golf clubs are likely to get scuffed, banged up, and possibly even broken, so don’t spend a fortune on a nice set until you are an intermediate or expert golfer.

 Beginner’s golf tip: New golfers should find decent, mid-price range clubs.
 Golf clubs for intermediate players differ from those that new golfers should buy, and even intermediate golf clubs are vastly different from the ones the pros buy.
 Keep in mind that there is always the possibility that you will end up not liking the sport or not doing very well in it, so splurging on a set of golf clubs in the beginning is not ideal.